cloudbees-days/Rollout-Workshop-Steps/README.md

 # Disclaimer

-Although the examples and code in this repository was originally created by employees of CloudBees, Inc. to use in training customers, your use of this material is not sponsored or supported by CloudBees, Inc.
+Although the examples and code in this repository were originally created by employees of CloudBees, Inc. to use in training customers, your use of this material is not sponsored or supported by CloudBees, Inc.

 # Contributors